magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_in-the-dead-of-night.md

 If you are sick and don’t treat the illness with medicine do you think the illness will cure itself?
 Wherever you are afraid you should go.
 Wherever there is a cemetery or charnel ground which is particularly fearsome, go there.
-Put on your robes, go there and contemplate, ’[^4] do standing and walking meditation there, look inward and see where your fear lies.
+Put on your robes, go there and contemplate, *‘Aniccā vata saṅkhārā*’[^4] do standing and walking meditation there, look inward and see where your fear lies.
 It will be all too obvious.
 Understand the truth of all conditioned things.
 Stay there and watch until dusk falls and it gets darker and darker, until you are even able to stay there all night.

-The Buddha said, ‘Whoever sees the Dhamma sees the Whoever sees the sees If we don’t follow his example, how will we see the Dhamma?
+The Buddha said, ‘Whoever sees the Dhamma sees the *Tathāgata.* Whoever sees the *Tathāgata* sees Nibbāna.’
+If we don’t follow his example, how will we see the Dhamma?
 If we don’t see the Dhamma, how will we know the Buddha?
 If we don’t see the Buddha, how will we know the qualities of the Buddha?
 Only if we practise in the footsteps of the Buddha will we know that what the Buddha taught is utterly certain, that the Buddha’s teaching is the supreme truth.

 [^1]: The body on the first night had been that of a child.

-[^2]: and are the two sects of the Theravāda Saṅgha in Thailand.
+[^2]: *Mahānikaya* and *Dhammayuttika* are the two sects of the
+    Theravāda Saṅgha in Thailand.

 [^3]: A translated Thai expression meaning, ‘Don’t overdo it’.